MetabolicAtlas/MetabolicAtlas/.github/CONTRIBUTING.md

 ##### eslint

 To enable the `eslint` integrations, the text editor needs to have access to the `node_modules` folder.
-Since the project runs in docker, the `node_modules` are not mounted to the local file system by default for performance reasons.
-Therefore, to enable text editor integrations, the `node_modules` folder needs to be mounted, which can be done by making the following changes (this is for `frontend`, but it can also be added to `api` for the same effect) in `docker-compose-local.yml`.
+Since the project runs in Docker, the `node_modules` are not mounted to the local file system by default for performance reasons.
+Therefore, to enable text editor integrations, the `node_modules` folder needs to be mounted, which can be done by making the following changes (this is for `/frontend`, but it can also be added to `/api` for the same effect) in `docker-compose-local.yml`.

 Under `frontend:`: